The War of the Worlds: Pearson’s Magazine Installment 7 Annotations

 From HUGHES AND GEDULD 228: “a small town in west Essex about sixteen miles north-northeast of London”

-GANGNES: Chipping Ongar is to the east and slightly north of Edgware, ~2/3 of the way from Edgware to Chelmsford (relevant to the narrator’s brother’s journey).
+GANGNES: Chipping Ongar is to the east and slightly north of Edgware, about two-thirds of the way from Edgware to Chelmsford (relevant to the narrator’s brother’s journey).

 Annotation: Primrose Hill